jemd321/LIMS/README.md

 The project is designed using MVVM architecture to allow for testability and maintainability.

+Sample exports for import are available in /SampleExports.

 ## Project Creation
 Users can create a project structure using dialogs, with analytical run data stored on the local disk.
 ![LIMSProjects](https://user-images.githubusercontent.com/22641037/205672773-d340dd9e-16ef-4666-9db7-a8f8721c2e1f.jpg)